 Wisdom beyond wisdom, Mahaprajna Paramita

-These are chants used at other times at MZMC:
+These are the meal chants used in sesshin at MZMC:

 Buddha was born in Kapilavastu,